Mutschodev/reservation_restaurant/README.md

 # reservation_prototype_java
-Prototype for a reservation system for a restaurant build.
+Prototype for a reservation system for a restaurant.